Code-Log/clstl/README.md

 ### Windows

-* On Windows, type `cmake ..` to build the CMake project and then import it into your favourite IDE.
+* On Windows, type `cmake . -G <your-generator-here>` to build the CMake project and then import it into your favourite IDE.

 ### Linux
 * On Linux, run either of the build scripts, cd into the directory generated and type `make` to compile the project.